TACC/coe-332-sp22/docs/unit01/tacc_onboarding.rst

 We will be using cloud resources at TACC as our development environment.
 We will access the cloud resources via our SSH clients and TACC account credentials.
+**You will need a TACC username, password, and multifactor token for this class.**

 .. attention::